epi2me-labs/wf-transcriptomes/README.md

 - pychopper can use one of two available backends for identifying primers in the raw reads
   - nhmmscan `pychopper opts = '-m phmm'`
   - edlib `pychopper opts = '-m edlib'`
-<br>Note: edlib is used in the configs as it's quite a lot faster.
+<br>Note: edlib is set by default in the config as it's quite a lot faster.
 However it may be less sensitive than nhmmscan.

 ---
 ## Workflow outputs